CERT-Polska/ursadb/docs/syntax.md

 ## Status

-Query for the status of tasks running in the database:
+To check the status of tasks running in the database:
 ```
 status;
 ```